paulsamuel-w-e/Multi-Modal-Government-ID-Classification/README.md

-# 📄 Document Classification System: DocuSort
+# 📄 Document Classification System: IDentify.AI

 An end-to-end multimodal system to classify scanned documents (IDs, receipts, licenses, etc.) using both **image and text features**.
 The project combines OCR, deep learning models (LayoutLMv3 and a custom Early Fusion model), FastAPI, and Streamlit into a deployable `.exe` app.